-The first question is addressed by analysing the most commonly sampled taxa and structural variables in forest multi-taxon studies, as well as by motivating the choice of specific taxonomic groups.
+The first question is addressed through graphical representation of the most commonly sampled taxa and structural variables in forest multi-taxon studies, as well as by motivating the choice of specific taxonomic groups.
 The second question is answered by reviewing the most common approaches used in previous multi-taxon studies at the plot scale.
-This review was the base for developing two standards for sampling protocols provided in the form of a handbook (SI 3).
+This review was the base for developing two standards for sampling protocols that are provided in the form of a handbook (paragraph 3.2).

-This multi-disciplinary operational handbook promotes standardised sampling for the assessment of forest biodiversity responses to management at large spatial scales.
+The handbook promotes standardised sampling for the assessment of forest biodiversity responses to management at large spatial scales.
 It would enable a wider applicability of forest biodiversity data to face the current challenges of management sustainability and environmental changes.